matloff/regtools/inst/PoissonReg.md

 ## Recommendations

-One can of course try both models, doing model fit assessment if the goal is Description or doing cross-validated assessment of predictive ability if the goal is Prediction.
+One can of course try both models, LP and EP, doing model fit assessment if the goal is Description or doing cross-validated assessment of predictive ability if the goal is Prediction.
 But again, in the Description case, one must take care in interpeting the coefficients of the two models.